 Preserving and restoring the Cerrado

-One of the ways we do this is by harvesting only approximately two thirds of each baru tree’s harvest.
+One of the ways we do this is by harvesting approximately only two thirds of each baru tree’s harvest.
 This is important as the baru fruit is eaten by many animals and this in turn helps seeds germinate.
 Animals feed on the fruit and leave the seed ready to sprout.

-We are truly excited to be helping preserve and restore the Cerrado's natural biome while generating new sources of income for the region and working with our cooperative to protect the rights of local rural workers.
+With The Baru Project, we hope to show that economic, environmental and social value cannot only co-exist but can also thrive.
+We are truly excited to be helping preserve and restore the Cerrado's natural biome while generating sources of employment in the region that protect the rights of local rural workers.

 Anna, Ricardo and Thiago.